Neural Light Spheres for Implicit Image Stitching and View Synthesis

 \paragraph{Limitations} Although the proposed method is robust to localized pixel motion and color changes -- e.g., swaying tree branches, flowing water -- it is not capable of reconstructing large fast-moving obstructions such as vehicles driving through a scene as shown in Fig.~\ref{fig:fast_cars}.
 This setting has posed a long-standing challenge for image-stitching and panoramic reconstruction works~\cite{szeliski2007image}, as when there are few observations of these occluders, this becomes a segmentation and tracking problem that is difficult to solve with a purely photometric approach such as ours.
 Similarly, without the ability to generate novel content, the camera path of the input capture strongly determines view synthesis performance -- e.g., a purely horizontal pan does not provide enough view information to simulate the effects of large vertical camera motion.

 \begin{acks} Ilya Chugunov was supported by an NSF GRFP (2039656).
-Felix Heide was supported by an Amazon Science Research Award, Packard Foundation Fellowship, Sloan Research Fellowship, Sony Young Faculty Award, the Project X Fund, and NSF CAREER (2047359). \end{acks}
+Felix Heide was supported by an Amazon Science Research Award, Packard Foundation Fellowship, Sloan Research Fellowship, Sony Young Faculty Award, the Project X Fund, and NSF CAREER (2047359).
+We thank Richard Szeliski, Jon Barron, and Ben Mildenhall for their valuable insights and discussions during this work's development. \end{acks}

 \addtocontents{toc}{ }

 { -- Supplementary Material --}

 {chX.\the\value{section}} \thesection{\Alph{section}}